What does success look like for you?

 Level 1 – Participant Reaction (Post Program Appraisals)

 All participants are requested to complete post program hard copy (or online) questionnaire at the completion of each program/module.
 It assesses all the key aspects of the content and provides an immediate measure of participant engagement and satisfaction.
-It collates quantifiable measures of each participants’ perception of program content and quality, as well as written feedback and suggestions for improvements.

 Level 2 – Learning Acquired (Online Questionnaire)